Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued matrices

-Under a condition of exchangeability, Theorem~\ref{thm:Op-v-matrices-exch} allows to approximate $A(\ux)$ by a operator-valued semicircular random variable.
+Recall that, under a condition of exchangeability, Theorem~\ref{thm:Op-v-matrices-exch} allows to approximate $A(\ux)$ by a operator-valued semicircular random variable.
 In this very general situation, the tracial $W^*$-probability space $(\M, \tau)$ is not specified.
-In this section, we review various situations where exchangeable entries appears naturally and where approximation by operator-valued semicircular random variables is possible, either as a direct corollary of Theorem~\ref{thm:Op-v-matrices-exch}, or using the Lindeberg method of the previous section.
+In this section, we review various situations where exchangeable entries appear naturally and where approximations by operator-valued semicircular random variables are possible, either as a direct corollary of Theorem~\ref{thm:Op-v-matrices-exch}, or using the Lindeberg method of the previous section.